Life insurance companies have meticulous processes in place to ensure that the various benefits are paid out in a timely and smooth manner.

 Details of unclaimed benefits are put up on the website of the insurance companies.
 The policy can be identified by entering a few details of the policyholder such as name, date of birth, PAN number (optional) or the policy number(optional).
 The insurance companies have to update information about unclaimed amounts on their websites on a half-yearly basis.

-If the insurance company’s website shows unclaimed amount against a policy, the policyholder or beneficiary can approach the company with the policy document and Know your customer (KYC) details.
-The insurance company may seek additional documents/verification to prevent frauds.
+If the insurance company’s website shows an unclaimed amount against a policy, the policyholder or beneficiary can approach the company with the policy document and Know your customer (KYC) details.
+The insurance company may seek additional documents/verification to prevent fraud.

 What Happens If The Amount Is Not Claimed By The Policyholder or His Nominees?